Vertical Limit

 Review

-VERTICAL LIMIT was chilling but a thrill-packed adventure feature not seen before.
+VERTICAL LIMIT was chilling, yet a thrill-packed adventure feature not seen before.
 It was many years after its release that I saw it.
 It was in a few DVD stores.
-Then I borrowed it from my uncle's movie collection with Under Siege 2 to not bore myself.
-The cold got charged in VERTICAL LIMIT, an exciting movie that gives a feeling of winter, survival and tension.
-Though, it is, in fact, action with a mix of drama to frame the film and its plot.
+Then I borrowed it from my uncle's movie collection with Under Siege 2, so I won't get bored.
+The cold got charged in VERTICAL LIMIT, an exciting movie that gives a feeling of winter, survival, and tension.
+It is, in fact, an action thriller with a mix of drama to frame the film and its plot.
 Some of the filming of its scenes was on location in New Zealand.
 There is a familiar movie trivia: the director was born in that country, and he alone had his birthplace as one of the picture's locations.
 The actor I commend the most, Chris O'Donnell, was nicely cast as the main lead.
 I'm surprised he didn't make his role a fiasco, like playing in the two Schumacher Batman films.
 Bill Paxton performed a far more fascinating role than his co-stars.

 My overall feedback for this movie is positive.
 Nothing can slow the picture of its massive impact.
 To say it was overly intense.
-My recommendation is when you watch VERTICAL LIMIT on the TV screen if you have not seen it already.
+I recommend you watch VERTICAL LIMIT on the TV screen if you have not seen it already.

 Star rating: (7/10) Good Movie